KennedyWendl/flower-game/README.md

 # flowerWordGame
-Built a redesigned version of Hangman using HTML, and JavaScript.
-Make API requests to generate a random word.
+Built a word game using HTML, CSS, and JavaScript.Used fetch to generate random words using API requests/